markwkidd/cushaw-handbook/growing/site-and-planting.md

 Cushaw vines can benefit from a small amount of shade, but choose a location that receives at least 6-8 hours of direct sunlight daily.
 In cool northern hemisphere climates, an area facing south is often best.

+{: .note-title }
-### Possibility of crossing
+> Possibility of crossing
+>

-C. argyrosperma cushaws have been noted to form interspecific hybrids with other Cucurbita squash.
-However, these hybrids should be considered unlikely to occur via natural pollination.
-Cucurbita moschata is considered the most likely to hybridize with Cucurbita argyrosperma.
+> C. argyrosperma cushaws have been noted to form interspecific hybrids with other species of Cucurbita squash through open pollination when the two species are growing near each other.
+This is a rare occurrence, and Cucurbita moschata is thought to be the most likely other species to form natural hybrids.

 ## When to plant outside